 Fred has been an expert witness on water issues in the courtroom and before the State Water Resources Control Board.
 He is a frequent speaker on water and groundwater contamination issues to key business and water industry groups and has been named a Southern California Super Lawyer for Environmental Law from 2005-2016.

 He is AV Preeminent® Peer Review Rated by Martindale-Hubbell.

 Apple Valley Ranchos Water Company.
-Serving as water rights counsel since the mid-1980s on numerous matters.
+Served as water rights counsel since the mid-1980s on numerous matters.
 Served as one of the lead trial and appellate attorneys in the Mojave River Basin adjudication, helping achieve a judgment covering an area the size of Connecticut to which a vast majority of the parties stipulated.
-Currently handling proceedings in Riverside Superior Court respecting implementation of the Supreme Court decision in Barstow v.
+Handled proceedings in Riverside Superior Court respecting implementation of the Supreme Court decision in Barstow v.
 Mojave Water Agency.
-Also advising on rights to reclaimed water discharged to the Mojave River in a matter before the State Water Resources Control Board.
+Also advised on rights to reclaimed water discharged to the Mojave River in a matter before the State Water Resources Control Board.
 Representation includes advising on Safe Drinking Water Act standards and handling water rights transfers.

 City of Santa Monica.
 Served as counsel to the City in the adjudication of the Charnock Basin.
 Negotiated a stipulated conclusion to the litigation, which gave Santa Monica total ownership of Basin waters.
 Served as water rights counsel in the City's successful cost recovery efforts relating to MTBE contamination of Basin supplies.